verana-labs/decentralized-trust-spec/spec.md

 - a "LinkedVerifiablePresentation" service entry with fragment name equal to `#dtr-essential-schemas-org-credential-schema-credential`, that MUST point to a self-issued [[ref: json schema credential]] of a DT json schema as specified in [ECS-ORG].
 - a "LinkedVerifiablePresentation" service entry with fragment name equal to `#dtr-essential-schemas-person-credential-schema-credential`, that MUST point to a self-issued [[ref: json schema credential]] of a DT json schema as specified in [ECS-PERSON].
 - a "LinkedVerifiablePresentation" service entry with fragment name equal to `#dtr-essential-schemas-user-agent-credential-schema-credential`, that MUST point to a self-issued [[ref: json schema credential]] of a DT json schema as specified in [ECS-USER-AGENT].
-- a "PublicTrustRegistry" service entry with fragment name equal to `#dtr-essential-schemas-trust-registry`, that MUST point to the API URL of this DID's trust registry in the DTR.
+- a "DecentralizedTrustRegistry" service entry with fragment name equal to `#dtr-essential-schemas-trust-registry`, that MUST point to the API URL of this DID's trust registry in the DTR.

 Example: